 Disappearing in just 19 seconds, the Z4's hardtop roof promises better temperature and noise insulation than its canvas predecessor.
 It also boasts increased visibility and looks quite similar to a coupe when up.

-Powering the sDrive28i is BMW's new turbocharged 2.0-liter four-cylinder that gives up 15 horsepower to the old six but brings 40 lb-ft more torque to the table - 240 horsepower and 260 lb-ft of twist, to be exact.
-The smaller engine is able to sit farther behind the front axle line, improving weight distribution and handling.
+Powering the sDrive28i is BMW's turbocharged 2.0-liter four-cylinder that generates 240 horsepower and 260 lb-ft of twist.
+The engine sits farther behind the front axle line than the six-cylinder it replaces, improving weight distribution and handling.
 Fuel economy increases to an impressive 22 mpg city and 34 mpg highway, and the car accelerates to 60 mpg from a standstill in the mid-five second range.

 For those who demand maximum power, the sDrive35is brings an uprated version of the turbo six with 335 horsepower and 332 lb-ft of torque, which rises to 369 lb-ft for short periods thanks to an electronically-controlled overboost function.
 The sDrive35is returns 17 mpg in the city and 24 mpg on the highway.

 A six-speed manual transmission comes standard on all sDrive28i andsiDrive35i.
-The iDrive28i has an optional eight-speed automatic, while the sDrive35i has an available seven-speed dual-clutch automatic that is fitted as standard to the sDrive35is.
+The iDrive28i has an optional eight-speed automatic, while both the sDrive35i and the sDrive35is come standard with a seven-speed dual-clutch gearbox that can be controlled via shift paddles mounted behind the steering wheel.

 Standard and Optional Features